Van Dyke Parks: Folk groups and Disney gigs

 In 1963, Parks' brother Benjamin Riley Parks, a French horn player and the youngest State Department employee at the time, died in a car accident in Frankfurt, Germany.
-The circumstances surrounding the incident raised speculation of Cold War connections due to Benjamin's interest in Russian culture.
+The circumstances surrounding the incident raised speculation of Cold War connections due to Benjamin's interest in Russian culture, according to author Richard Henderson.
 (Note: Parks channeled this subject in his later song "By the People".)
 Shortly afterward, Gilkyson commissioned Parks to arrange "The Bare Necessities" for Disney's The Jungle Book (1967), providing funds that enabled Parks and Carson to attend Benjamin's funeral."
 This session at Los Angeles' Sunset Sound Recorders was Parks' first paid recording work.
 He subsequently played and arranged on other Disney soundtracks, including Savage Sam (1963) and The Moon-Spinners (1964), while Sunset Sound hosted much of his recordings through the 2000s.